Lightnet/libretro_core_glad_lua/README.md

 # License: MIT
 This project is licensed under the MIT License.
 See LICENSE for details.

+# Status:
+- work in progres.

+# Information:
+  Testing lua script and loading content data.

 # Project Overview
-The libretro core glad is a minimal, content-less Libretro core that demonstrates hardware-accelerated rendering using OpenGL 3.3 and the GLAD library within the RetroArch frontend.
+The libretro core and opengl glad is a minimal, content-less Libretro core that demonstrates hardware-accelerated rendering using OpenGL 3.3 and the GLAD library within the RetroArch frontend.
 The core renders a pulsing green quad (optionally changing to blue or red based on joypad input) in a 512x512 framebuffer, scaled to a 960x720 window by RetroArch.
 It serves as an educational example for building Libretro cores with modern OpenGL, showcasing:

 - Hardware Rendering: Uses OpenGL 3.3 core profile with GLAD for function loading.
 - Framebuffer Management: Renders to a frontend-provided framebuffer (FBO) or falls back to the default FBO.